OWASP/www-project-developer-guide/draft/06-secure-design/05-content-security-policy.md

 #### iOS

-iOS framework has capability to restrict connecting to sites that are not a part of the whitelist on the application, which is the `NSExceptionDomains`.
+iOS framework has capability to restrict connecting to sites that are not a part of the allow-list on the application, which is the `NSExceptionDomains`.
 Use this setting to restrict the content that gets executed by the application

 ```text